eivindmoholdt/Master-Code/README.md

 The core idea of this method is to utilize the perceptual similarity between synthetically generated images (from both DALLE-2 and Stable Diffusion) for detecting Out-Of-Context content in image and caption pairs.
 By comparing the original image to the generated images, we successfully detect Out-Of-Context (OOC) in the left image-caption triplets, and Not-Out-of-Context (NOOC) in the right image-caption triplets.
 The original captions 1 and 2 are presented below each correlating generated image.

 ### Datasets
-Unzip the dataset zips in Datasets folder into corresponding folders for DALl-E 2 and SD.
+Unzip the dataset zips in Datasets folder into corresponding folders for DALL-E 2 and SD.

 #### Important!
 The COSMOS dataset is not public.
 If you want to test our approach, visit https://detecting-cheapfakes.github.io/ or fill out https://docs.google.com/forms/d/e/1FAIpQLSf7rZ1-UX419nXqCp2NldekqVNJcS2W9A3jL7MTKhom41p0eg/viewform to get access.